furkansarikaya/FS.Transport.AMQP/docs/saga.md

 ## Overview

 A saga is a sequence of local transactions that need to be coordinated across multiple services.
-FS.RabbitMQ provides built-in support for implementing sagas through its saga orchestration component.
+FS.StreamFlow provides built-in support for implementing sagas through its saga orchestration component.

 ## Saga Configuration